smangham/fo4-loads-v2/README.md

 ## Introduction

-Build an ammunition workbench and some ammo variants, then either set the hotkeys using MCM or build hotkey items there.
+Build an ammunition workbench and some ammo variants, then either set the hotkeys using the **Loads v2** [MCM menu](https://www.nexusmods.com/fallout4/mods/21497) or build hotkey items there.
 See the [Getting Started guide](Docs/Loads_v2/User/index.md) if you want full instructions!

 ## Controls